 Everybody goes through downswings, flat spots and losing streaks, when their bank decreases.
 And the unit size should decrease with it.

 There are two schools of thought here.
 The first it just that – your unit size is always a product of your bankroll, so it just moves up and down with it.

 The second is that you should never adjust your unit size downwards.
 The theory there is that you have the 100-unit bank to protect yourself, and that your betting activity will recover and kick back up… and if you’ve reduced your unit size during the downturn, it’s only going to take longer to win it all back.

-We asked pro punter Rod, who runs the High-low package for Champion Bets.
+We asked pro punter Rod, who runs the highly successful High-Low package for Champion Bets.
 Rod touched on the topic in his series “Bet Like A Pro”, so we asked him specifically about the downward adjustment of your bank.

 — Rod (@highlowrod) 8 May 2019

 “Firstly, when it comes to adjusting the bank, it should absolutely be on every bet where possible,” said Rod.

 “In theory, that’s the best approach for an exponential growth in the bank.
 Sometimes it’s impractical, so in that case at the end of each day – or whenever you can, essentially.
 Doing it every week, month, whatever, is not the best approach.
 It puts more of your bank at risk than you should.”